Marin Alsop: Outside the US

 In 2010, 2013, 2015 and 2016, Alsop conducted the Belgian National Orchestra at the Queen Elisabeth Competition.
 On 7 September 2013, Alsop became the first female conductor of the Last Night of The Proms, and returned to conduct the Last Night on 12 September 2015.
 On 4 September 2014, at the Proms, she was awarded Honorary Membership of the Royal Philharmonic Society.
+Alsop returned to conduct the Last Night of the Proms in 2023.

-In 2014, Alsop first guest-conducted the Vienna Radio Symphony Orchestra; in September 2019, she became the orchestra's first female chief conductor.
+In 2014, Alsop first guest-conducted the Vienna Radio Symphony Orchestra (RSO Wien).
+In September 2019, she became chief conductor of the RSO Wien, the first female chief conductor in the orchestra's history.
 Alsop was a recipient of one of the 25th Annual Crystal Awards for 2019 at the World Economic Forum Annual Meeting in Davos, Switzerland.
 Since 2020, she has been artist in residence at the University of Music and Performing Arts Vienna.
+Alsop concluded her RSO Wien tenure at the close of the 2024–2025 season, after which the orchestra named her its Ehrendirigentin (honorary conductor).

+In June 2023, the Polish National Radio Symphony Orchestra announced the appointment of Alsop as its next artistic director and chief conductor, the first female conductor named to the posts, effective with the 2023–2024 season.

+In April 2023 the players of the Philharmonia Orchestra appointed Alsop as Principal Guest Conductor from the 2023/24 season for three seasons, "in recognition of her exceptional musicianship, her commitment to diversity and education, and the breadth of her repertoire".

 Personal life

-Alsop is openly lesbian.
-Since 1990, Alsop's partner has been Kristin Jurkscheit, a horn player; they have a son.
+Since 1990, Kristin Jurkscheit, a horn player, has been Alsop's partner; they have a son.
 While Alsop was conducting the Colorado Symphony, of which her partner was a member, their relationship provoked controversy; Alsop responded that the relationship predated her appointment to lead the orchestra and had no bearing on her job performance.